Hiatal Hernia

 Surgery

 Hernia repair surgery is usually only recommended if the hernia causes symptoms uncontrolled with medications and changes to lifestyle, or if it becomes severe and causes complications.
-Most surgical treatments use hernia mesh to strengthen the weakened area and prevent the hernia from recurring.
+Surgical treatments may include the use of hernia mesh to strengthen the weakened area and prevent the hernia from recurring.

 Open hernia surgery involves making an incision to repair the hernia with sutures or synthetic mesh.
 It’s generally used for large hernias.
 Laparoscopic surgery is a minimally invasive procedure where the surgeon makes several small incisions to insert a camera and surgical tools to repair the hernia.